thunder-project/thunder-regression/README.md

 - The returned fitted model must must have attributes `.coef_` and `.intercept_` that hold the results of the the fit (`.coef_` having dimensions `1 x features` and `.intercept_` being a scalar).
 - The returned fitted model must also have methods `.predict(X)` and `.score(X, y)` (`X` having dimensions `new samples x features` and `y` having dimensions `1 x new samples`).
 The former should return a vector of predictions (dimensions `1 x new samples`) and the former should return a scalar score (likely r-squared).

-This allows you to define an algorithm in `scikit-learn` and then wrap it in `thunder-regression`, for example
+This allows you to define an algorithm in [`scikit-learn`](https://github.com/scikit-learn/scikit-learn) and then wrap it for mass fitting, for example

 ```python
 from regression import CusomRegression